Docs

 • Default Value: <LoginButton buttonLarge={false} />

-• Description: A call-to-action element, typically used for actions like login or sign-up.
-If not provided, the default LoginButton is used.
-Replace the cta prop to use a different call-to-action element.
+• Replace the cta prop to use a different call-to-action element.

 4. darkModeButton